-- Plans may have no monthly premium or a low monthly premium on top of the Medicare Part B premium. - RWHAP ADAP may be able to help - May provide extra services, such as vision or dental. - Can have lower out-of-pocket costs for some services - May be a better option for clients with less complex medical needs and those who do not often travel outside their state.
+- Plans may have no monthly premium or a low monthly premium on top of the Medicare Part B premium. - RWHAP ADAP may be able to help clients with their premium payment - May provide extra services, such as vision or dental. - Can have lower out-of-pocket costs for some services - May be a better option for clients with less complex medical needs